farope77/Guided-Projects/README.md

   - Designing and Creating a Database: Using data on major league baseball from Retrosheet create a manageable, normalized SQL database of all games from 1871-2016.

-## Probability and Statistics
- - Investigating Fandango Movie Ratings: Utilize the concepts of sampling, variables, scales of measurement, and frequency distributions to analyze movie ratings on the Fandango website.

- - Finding the Best Markets to Advertise In: Using summary statistics and outliers to explore a survey of new coders and identify markets for a fictitious coding education website to advertise in.

- - Winning Jeopardy

 ## Python
 Using Jupyter Notebook